-This committee consists of three members of the Board with the vice-chairman as the chair of the committee.
-This committee is responsible for organizing educational forums for members, educational tours, seminars and training to both members of the BOD and staff.
+This committee consists of four members of the Board with the vice-chairman as the chair of the committee.
+This committee is responsible for organizing educational forums for members, educational tours, seminars and training to both members of the Board and staff.
+Additionally, they give advice to the on the business strategies as well as technological advancement to implemented in order for the Society to realize its goals.